mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 right below it.
 I don't know if yours will have the same location but it will be on the device.

-If you're having trouble finding it set add this to your config:
+If you're having trouble finding it, add this to your config:

 ```yaml
 watched_meters: []